Calibrating multi-dimensional complex ODE from noisy data via deep neural networks: Related Work

-Recently, deep neural network has been successfully applied in many fields, such as computer vision, natural language processing, bioinformatics, recommendation systems, etc. Investigating theoretical properties of deep neural network have also attracted many researchers' interests.
-In the statistical literature, \cite{schmidt-hieber} proves that using sparsely connected deep neural networks with ReLU activation function can achieve the minimax rate of convergence in a nonparametric setting. \cite{IntroLiang2020} achieve similar convergence rates as \cite{schmidt-hieber} under different regularity conditions.
-Similarly, \cite{IntroBauer} show that multilayer feed-forward neural networks are able to circumvent the curse of dimensionality if the regression function satisfies a generalized hierarchical interaction model.
-Another point of view to theoretically understanding deep learning is from approximation theory; e.g., see \cite{IntroApproximation1}, \cite{IntroApproximation2}, \cite{IntroApproximation3}, \cite{IntroApproximation4}, \cite{IntroApproximation5}.
-Unlike the traditional function approximation theory that uses the aggregation of simple functions to approximate complicated ones, deep neural networks use the compositions of simple functions, which motivates us to assume the underlining function $\bbf_0$ satisfies a compositional structure.
+Recently, deep neural network has been successfully applied in many fields, such as computer vision \citep{IntroResNet}, natural language processing \citep{bahdanau2014neural}, survival analysis \citep{li2022variable}, bioinformatics \citep{min2017deep}, recommendation systems \citep{zhang2019deep}, spatial statistics \citep{li2023semiparametric}, and variable selection \citep{lassonet, li2023deep}.
+Investigating theoretical properties of deep neural network is also of great interest to many statisticians and data scientists alike.
+In the statistical literature, \cite{schmidt-hieber} proves that using sparsely connected deep neural networks with ReLU activation function can achieve the minimax rate of convergence in a nonparametric setting. \cite{IntroLiang2020} obtains convergence rates similar to \cite{schmidt-hieber} under different regularity conditions.
+Similarly, \cite{IntroBauer} shows that multilayer feed-forward neural networks are able to circumvent the curse of dimensionality if the ground-truth $\bbf_0$ satisfies a generalized hierarchical interaction model.
+A theoretical understanding of deep learning can also be achieved through approximation theory; for example, see \cite{IntroApproximation5}, \cite{IntroApproximation3}, \cite{IntroApproximation4}, \cite{IntroApproximation1}, \cite{IntroApproximation2}.
+Unlike the traditional function approximation theory that uses the aggregation of simple functions to approximate complicated ones, deep neural networks use the compositions of simple functions, which motivates us to assume that the function $\bbf_0$ satisfies a compositional structure.